kalley/jquery.animateSrc.js/README.md

 * Uses `RequestAnimationFrame` when available
 * Can now easily reset global settings by doing `$.fn.animateSrc.settings.padding = 5;`.
 * You can tell it you want the sequence to loop with the `loop` parameter.
+* Preloads images now, even if you already have.

 ## Usage